apache/nuttx/Documentation/platforms/risc-v/esp32h2/boards/esp32h2-devkit/index.rst

 Current Measurement
 ===================

-The J5 headers on the ESP32-C6-DevKitC-1 can be used for measuring the current drawn by the ESP32-C6-WROOM-1(U) module:
+The J5 headers on ESP32-H2-DevKitM-1 can be used for measuring the current drawn by the ESP32-H2-MINI-1/1U module:

     - Remove the jumper: Power supply between the module and peripherals on the board is cut off.
 To measure the module's current, connect the board with an